Funding opportunities

 • Joseph and Ruth Evans Trust

-The Evans Trust is specifically for the religious and charitable work of churches in Mersey Synod and for furthering the Protestant evangelical religion
+The Evans Trust is specifically for the religious and charitable work of churches in Mersey Synod and for furthering the Protestant evangelical religion.

 • Jessie Anderton Trust

-The Jessie Anderton Trust is held to relieve the need or relieving sickness (in convalesence) of members and adherents of the United Reformed Church
+The Jessie Anderton Trust is held to relieve the need or relieving sickness (in convalesence) of members and adherents of the United Reformed Church.

 • Ministers' Widows Fund

-For relieving the hardship of the surviving spouses or civil partners and dependent children of ministers who served at any time as a minister in the area of Mersey Synod or who resided in the area at the time of their death
+For relieving the hardship of the surviving spouses or civil partners and dependent children of ministers who served at any time as a minister in the area of Mersey Synod or who resided in the area at the time of their death.

-• Eccleston (St Helens) Students for Ministry Fund
+• Eccleston Holgate Ministry Fund

 URC London